 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Orthopaedic surgeon Michael Star, MD, breaks down the difference — and explains when it’s time to enlist a doctor’s help.
+Orthopaedic specialist Michael Star, MD, breaks down the difference — and explains when it’s time to enlist a doctor’s help.

 What is a fracture?